 Star Flux is the product of my first game jam and it won second place!

-This invitation-only game jam's theme was Quantum Computing.
 Fortunately, I had been following quantum physics for several years, so I understand some of the concepts like superposition, quantum entanglement, and wave functions, and the wierdness of the famous Double Slit Experiment.

 In this project, I took on the role as the game and narrative designer.